J. NLTA Special Interest Councils

 a) Registration and Budgeting

-- Immediately upon assuming office, each council executive shall submit a completed registration form to the Programs and Services staff of NLTA.
+- Immediately upon assuming office, each council executive shall submit a completed Viability Profile and identify an Interim Executive.
+[Jan/27/23]

-- Special interest councils will develop budgets to address needs of the provincial special interest council executive and any affiliates which may be formed.
+- Special interest councils will develop budgets and manage funds to address needs of the provincial special interest council executive and any affiliates which may be formed.
+[Jan/27/23]

 - Special interest councils will facilitate professional development opportunities such as: